changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 Show how it looks between
-### Get (can be form data or object)
+### Get
-url will look like https://tbhpwebdevapi.azurewebsites.net/api/Message/saveWithGet?say=Hi&to=Mom
+All get request use a query string.
+So the url the data will be sent to will look like https://tbhpwebdevapi.azurewebsites.net/api/Message/saveWithGet?say=Hi&to=Mom
 ```
 Query String Parameters (Decoded)
 say: Hi